slntopp/tgresender/README.md

 > you can first run all this with --verbose and wait for the message from the group you need.
 > (Yes, i'm working on just listing all chats)

+**deprecated! see below**

-> After you ran it once on f.e. your local machine,
+> ~~After you ran it once on f.e. your local machine,
 > you can add `COPY tgresender.session` to Dockerfile and then
 > setup by running 4. and `docker run -d tgresender:latest` after.
+> Your session data will be stored in Container, so you wan't need
+> to login interactively again.~~

+> After you ran it once on f.e. your local machine. you can use directory where
+> `tgresender.session` was stored as shared volume, by using
+> `docker run -dv absolute/path/to/the/dir:/app/shared`.
 > Your session data will be stored in Container, so you wan't need
 > to login interactively again.